shsagir/play-area-sync/docs/http-auth.md

 ## Create the .htaccess file

-Create a `.htaccess` file in the directory you want to secure.
+Create a `.htaccess` file in the directory you want to secure, also see our [.htaccess article](/htaccess).
 Likely that this is your new root directory, can also be below that.
 Be careful, the dot at the beginning of the file names indicates that it is a hidden file.
 You can upload the file by any deployment method: with Git, by SFTP or create it on remote via SSH.
 Please note, that all frameworks and CMS systems will already have an `.htaccess` file in their own root path.
 You can modify that as well.
 This is, what your `.htaccess` should contain for HTTP auth:

 ```